kartonfarkas/api_docs/source/use_cases/contacts/keeping_contacts.rst

 Keeping Contacts Up-to-date
 ===========================

-If you already have contacts in the Suite, then inserting further ones requires a little care as you need to use different methods depending on whether the contact already exists or not.
-If the contact does not exist in the Suite yet, then you have to create it, otherwise you have to update it.
+If you already have contacts in Suite, then inserting further ones requires a little care as you need to use different methods depending on whether the contact already exists or not.
+If the contact does not exist in Suite yet, then you have to create it, otherwise you have to update it.
 This use case is about deciding whether a given contact exists and creating or updating it accordingly.

-.. note:: We say that a contact exists in the Suite if a contact with the same key can be found.
+.. note:: We say that a contact exists in Suite if a contact with the same key can be found.

 .. image:: /_static/images/use_case_2.png

 1. Check whether a Contact Exists in Suite
 ------------------------------------------

-You can check whether a contact exists in the Suite by requesting its internal contact ID.
+You can check whether a contact exists in Suite by requesting its internal contact ID.

 * If you get a result with replyCode 0, then it already exists, so you have to update it.
 * If you get a result with replyCode 2008, then it does not yet exist, so you have to create it.